turingschool/md_launch_curriculum/lessons/mod1/ConditionalLogic.md

 ## Check for Understanding

+* In your own words, how does the order of conditions impact an if statement?
-What will the following code print to the screen?
+* What will the following code print to the screen?

 ```c#
 var playAgain = true;